Key Dates & Timings

 3) Wet and muddy clothing needs to remain in the central communal area and must not go into the ‘dry’ sleeping areas.

-Unlimited breakfast, afternoon snacks and evening meals are provided for competitors.
+Unlimited breakfast, afternoon snacks and evening meals are provided for participants.
 The event caterer Heather Ohly is an endurance runner and Registered Nutritionist, who understands just how hungry everyone is likely to be.
-Competitors must bring thier own hill food.
+Participants must bring their own hill food.

 0500 – 0830 Breakfast

-Breakfast will be available from approximately one hour before the first start time and will include a choice of cereals with milk, fried egg sandwiches, baked beans, bread with jam/marmalade, fruit*, tea, coffee, water & squash.
+Breakfast will be available from approximately one hour before the first start time and will include a choice of cereals with milk, scrambled egg sandwiches, vegetarian sausages, baked beans, bread with jam/marmalade, fruit*, tea, coffee, water & squash.

 1500 – 2000 Afternoon Snacks

-This food will be available as competitors finish and will include soup with bread, chips, choice of cakes, tea & coffee, water and squash.
+This food will be available as participants finish and will include soup with bread, chips, choice of cakes, tea & coffee, water and squash.

 1800 – 2300 Evening Meal

 The evening meal will change each night and will be a substantial meal.
-The 2015 menu was:
+The 2017 menu is:

 Sweet potato stew